kirillkovalenko/nssm/README.txt

     nssm set <servicename> DependOnService RpcSs LanmanWorkstation

+Alternatively the dependency name can be prefixed with a + or - symbol to respectively add or remove a dependency.

+The following two lines set dependencies on RpcSs and LanmanWorkstation:

+    nssm set <servicename> DependOnService RpcSs
+    nssm set <servicename> DependOnService +LanmanWorkstation

+The follwing syntax removes the dependency on RpcSs:

+    nssm set <servicename> DependOnService -RpcSs

+Service groups should, strictly speaking, be prefixed with the + symbol.
+To specify a single dependency on a group, the + symbol can be prefixed with the : symbol.

+The following lines are equivalent, and each set a dependency ONLY on
+NetBIOSGroup:

+    nssm set <servicename> DependOnGroup NetBIOSGroup
+    nssm set <servicename> DependOnGroup :NetBIOSGroup
+    nssm set <servicename> DependOnGroup :+NetBIOSGroup

+Whereas these lines add to any existing dependencies:

+    nssm set <servicename> DependOnGroup +NetBIOSGroup
+    nssm set <servicename> DependOnGroup ++NetBIOSGroup

 The Name parameter can only be queried, not set.
 It returns the service's registry key name.
 This may be useful to know if you take advantage of